Open late Mon.-Sat.

 * Click here for rating key

 Chor Bizarre Restaurant Review: Chor Bizarre's special appeal remains the eccentric décor that fulfills the promise of the name, a pun on chor bazaar, the thieves' market of Delhi and other Indian townships.
 It’s a multitude of wondrous “antiquities,” ancient and modern.
 A long menu takes in regional variations, from south Indian soups to tandoor dishes, with less familiar sections like tak-a-tak items and chaats or Indian street food.
-Topnotch ingredients are cooked with flair, and flavours sing out clearly.
+Topnotch ingredients are cooked with flair, and flavors sing out clearly.
 There is a particular emphasis on wine and food pairings, and the wines, chosen by wine writer Charles Metcalfe, are interesting, as are his dish-by-dish recommendations.
 The basement has been revamped as a Bollywood Bar and attracts a younger audience.
-Set 2-course lunch £19, 3 courses £23.
+Set 2-course lunch £19, 3 courses £23, vegetarian tasting menu £45, non-vegetarian £50, and wine pairing of four half glasses is £22 extra.